antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 ## Creating API tests in Postman
 We are going to test an weather API from [weatherapi.com](https://www.weatherapi.com/).
 They provide a rich amount of API:s, see their API documentation for more [info](https://www.weatherapi.com/docs).

-We want test & validate that the:
+We want test & validate that the API:
 - Authentication is working
 - Validate expected HTTP headers
 - Validate JSON payload

 Before we can jump into writing tests, we first need to work inside of Postman.
 Start by creating a new Collection and name it appropriately for the API you are testing.
-In my case, it's named "Weather API".
-There are several ways to import collections and APIs into Postman.
-Depending on your API, there might be parameters, headers, and authentication, that you will need to setup.
+In my case, it will be named "Weather API".
+There are several ways to import collections and APIs into Postman, thur an Open API specification, cURL and even from a url.
+Depending on your API, there might be parameters, headers, and authentication, that you will need to setup before continuing.

-To create tests for an API, we need to navigate to the "Test" menu inside of the created request.
-Tests in Postman are written in JavaScript.
-There is [documentation](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/), test examples, and how-tos that can be helpful to familiarize yourself with before starting to write your test cases.
+To create tests for an API, we need to navigate to the "Test" menu inside of an request.
+Tests in Postman are written in JavaScript and here is a lot [documentation](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/), test examples, and how-tos to help you get started.
 Once you have some basic knowledge, it will become quite easy to start!

-However, let's start by creating this simple test:
+Let's start by creating this simple test:
 ```
 pm.test("Successful authentication", function () {
-    pm.expect(pm.response).to.have.status(200); // 200 indicates successful authentication
+    pm.expect(pm.response).to.have.status(200);
 });
 ```
 To run the test, we need to right-click the collection and enter the "Run collection" menu.
-Then, we can click on "Run {Collection name}" to see the results.
+Then, we can click on "Run {Collection name}", wait a few seconds and view the results.

-If you get stuch or just is having a hard time writing tests, you can get help from the [Postbot](https://www.postman.com/product/postbot/).
-The bot can assist you with writing new tests, fixing a test, and writing documentation for the API.
+If you get stuck or just is having difficulties writing tests, you can get help from the [Postbot](https://www.postman.com/product/postbot/).
+The bot can assist you with writing new tests, fixing a test, and even writing documentation for the API, its has an similar interface as [ChatGBT]() where you can write prompts.

 With a bit of editing and help from the bot, the tests for one of the API operations are finalized.
 ```